BartMiki/bartmiki.github.io/_posts/2025-07-02_Obsidian_blogging.md

 categories: n8n automation obsidian
 ---

-This is just a demo blog post
+This is just a demo blog post with update